-(xiii) General Exceptions and Security Exceptions
+(13) General Exceptions and Security Exceptions

-It is provided that contracting parties may take exceptional measures inconsistent with the agreement if doing so is necessary for maintaining public order, protecting human, animal or plant life or health, and defending such countries' essential security interests.
+It is provided that contracting parties may take exceptional measures that do not conform to the agreement if doing so is necessary for maintaining public order, protecting human, animal or plant life or health, and defending such countries' essential security interests.
 Arbitral tribunals have handled issues such as in what circumstances exceptional measures may be taken (for example, whether a government's measures taken under an economic crisis fall under the category of exceptional measures).
 What is often controversial about this issue is the relationship between this provision and the principle of the state of necessity under customary international law (differences in the scope, requirements, legal nature, etc.).

-(3) Current Status of Japan's Conclusion of Investment Agreements (including chapters on investment in EPAs)
+3. Current Status of Japan's Conclusion of Investment Agreements (including chapters on investment in EPAs)

-As of January 2015, Japan has entered into 25 BITs and 10 EPAs with chapters on investment (the Japan-Mongolia EPA has been signed but has not yet entered into force).
+As of the end of February 2016, Japan has entered into 24 BITs and 11 EPAs with chapters on investment (the Japan-Uruguay BIT, the Japan-Mongolia EPA, etc. have been signed but have not yet entered into force).
 The content of the chapters on investment of the EPAs are almost the same as the content of the BITs.
 This means that Japan has entered into 35 investment agreements.

 Date Signed Date Effected

-(Investr ment Agreements)
+(Investm nent Agreements)

 (i) Egypt January 1977 January 1978

 (ii) Sri Lanka March 1982 August 1982

 (iii) China August 1988 May 1989

 (iv) Turkey February 1992 March 1993

 (v) Hong Kong May 1997 June 1997

 (vi) Pakistan March 1998 May 2002

 (vii) Bangladesh November 1998 August 1999

 (viii) Russia November 1998 May 2000

-(xi) Mongolia February 2001 March 2002
+(ix) Mongolia February 2001 March 2002

-Scheduled to be terminated v into force. when the Japan-Mongolia EPA s signed in February 2015 enters
+Scheduled to be terminate enters into force. d when the Japan-Mongolia I EPA signed in February 2015

 (x) Korea March 2002 January 2003

 (xi) Viet Nam November 2003 December 2004

-() et Nam EPA signed in December
+Incorporated in the Japan- Viet Nam EPA signed in Dece ember 2008.

 (xii) Cambodia June 2007 July 2008

 (xiii) Lao P.D.R.
 January 2008 August 2008

 (xiv) Uzbekistan August 2008 September 2009

-(xv) Peru November 2008 December 2009

-Incorporated in the Japan-I Peru EPA, signed in May 2011.

-(xvi) Papua New Guinea April 2011 January 2014

-(xvii) Columbia September 2011

-(xviii) Kuwait March 2012 January 2014

-(xix) China and Korea May 2012 May 2014

-(xx) Iraq June 2012 February 2014

-(xxi) Saudi Arabia April 2013

-(xxii) Mozambique June 2013 August 2014

-(xxiii) Myanmar December 2013 August 2014

-(xxiv) Kazakhstan October 2014

-(xxv) Uruguay January 2015

-(xxvi) Ukraine February 2015

-mic Partnership Agreements)

-(i) Japan-Singapore EPA January 2002 November 2002

-(ii) Japan-Mexico EPA September 2004 April 2005

-(iii) Japan-Malaysia EPA December 2005 July 2006

-(iv) Japan-Philippines EPA September 2006 December 2008

-(v) Japan-Chile EPA March 2007 September 2007

-(vi) Japan-Thailand EPA April 2007 November 2007

-(vii) Japan-Brunei EPA June 2007 July 2008

-(viii) Japan-Indonesia EPA August 2007 July 2008

-(xi) Japan-Switzerland EPA February 2009 September 2009

-(x) Japan-India EPA February 2011 August 2011

-(xi) Japan-Australia EPA August 2014 January 2015

-(xii) Japan-Mongolia EPA February 2015